Free: Healthy Freezer Meals Recipe EbookGet It Now

 You won’t believe how luscious this creamy Tuscan salmon recipe is — it’s one of my favorite fish recipes!
-The salmon is flaky and tender, the sauce creamy and cheesy, and the sun-dried tomatoes take it over the top.
+The salmon is flaky and tender, the sauce creamy, silky, and cheesy, and the sun-dried tomatoes take it over the top.
+Crock Pot Tuscan chicken and creamy sun-dried tomato chicken also use similar sauces.

 Best of all, this dish is made with simple ingredients and it’s ready in 20 minutes, so while it’s nice enough for guests, it’s easy enough for a simple, healthy dinner.
 Many creamy garlic sauce recipes use flour or cornstarch as thickeners, but I’ll show you how to make a luscious sauce without them.